JorelDenceReyethJMorales/DSAMidterm/README.md

 React uses a syntax extension of JavaScript known as **JSX (JavaScript XML)**.
 JSX allows you to write HTML-like code within your JavaScript files.

-React also utilizes a **Virtual DOM**.
-The Virtual DOM is a lightweight version of the real DOM of a web page, which can track any changes made to the Virtual DOM and only apply those specific changes to the real DOM without needing to refresh the entire web page.

 ## Requirements

 You will need to know: